Prien am Chiemsee station: Infrastructure

 The station has four platform tracks on two platforms, with platform 1 located next to the station building and platform 1a (a bay platform) attached to it.
 All platforms are 55 centimetres high and the platforms for tracks 1 to 3 are 387 metres long, but track 1a is only 222 metres long.
 In addition, all platforms are covered.
 However, they are not accessible for the disabled and only partially fitted with digital train destination indicators.
 The island platform for tracks 2 and 3 is connected by a tunnel to platform 1.
 Next to the station forecourt there are park-and-ride spaces and a bus stop.
 The station building has a travel centre.

 Track 1a is used by Regionalbahn trains running to Aschau.
 Track 1 is served by long-distance and regional services towards Salzburg and track 2 is served by long-distance and regional services towards Munich.
 Track 3 is no longer used by scheduled trains and, except in exceptional cases, is used as a passing loop.

 Rail services

-The station's long-distance services are InterCity and EuroCity trains between Munich and Austria.
-EC line 62 consists of a pair of trains running between Munich and Klagenfurt, two pairs of trains between Frankfurt and Klagenfurt, another between Frankfurt and Graz, one between Frankfurt and Linz and a pair of trains between Saarbrücken and Graz.
-One pair of trains of EC line 32 runs between Münster (Westfalen) or Dortmund and Klagenfurt and is called the Wörthersee.
-The station is also served by a pair of services each day on InterCity line 26 between and Berchtesgaden, which runs under the name of Königssee; this runs as a Regional-Express between and Berchtesgaden.
-IC line 60 runs between Karlsruhe and Salzburg.
+The station's long-distance services are InterCity and EuroCity trains between Munich and Austria, operating as ICE 62 or EC 62.

 Regional traffic stopping at the station includes an hourly Regional-Express (RE5) service between Munich and Salzburg.
 These consist of double-deck push–pull trains propelled by class 111 locomotives operated by Bayerische Regiobahn.
 In addition, hourly Regionalbahn (RB52) services to and from Aschau connect with the Regional-Express to and from Munich.
 This service is operated by SüdostBayernBahn with class 628 diesel multiple units.